Drafting a Thai Last Will as a ForeignerApril 28, 2019

 Drafting a Thai Last Will

 For legal and registered marriages in Thailand, the surviving spouse is also considered as a statutory heir.
-A Last Will lets you decide who you choose to be your heirs and outline all your last wishes, and it guarantees that everything will be respected making your succession much easier.
+A Last Will lets you decide who you choose to be your heirs and outline all your last wishes.
+This, and it guarantees that everything will be respected making your succession much easier.
 There are various forms of Last Wills in Thailand, namely: the Holograph Will, Wills signed in front of 2 witnesses and Wills made in the presence of a public authority.

 The Holograph Will is the simplest form of all Wills in Thailand.
 It basically is free and only contains a few sentences and phrases.
 This type of will should be written by hand, dated and signed – not typed.
 And no witness is needed for this type of Will.